-2.01 Tower erection should not be started until all required permits have been obtained, as outlined in Section AG25.260.
+2.01 Tower erection should not be started until all required permits have been obtained, as outlined in Section AG25.350.
+Note that the Federal Aviation Agency (FAA) requires notification 48 hours prior to starting construction and should also be notified as soon as construction is completed.

 2.02 The permit issued by the Federal Communications Commission (FCC) to construct and operate a radio system usually indicates whether or not lighting and painting to improve visibility are required.
-Where only receivers are to be installed and it has been determined that FCC permission is not required, the Federal Aviation Agency (FAA) will determine the necessity for markings to improve visibility.
-If lighting is required, arrangements must be made to assure the availability of electric power at the site, and the lighting facilities must be ordered, and on hand at the tower site.
-Note that the standard lighting kit only provides the material which goes on the tower.
+Where only receivers are to be installed and it has been determined that FCC permission is not required, the FAA will determine the necessity for markings to improve visibility.
+If lighting is required, arrangements must be made to assure the availability of electric power at the site, and the lighting facilities must be ordered and on hand at the tower site.
+Note that the standard lighting kit provides only the material which goes on the tower.
 Conduit and wire from the base of the tower to the lighting control panel in the building should be ordered locally.
 Methods of lighting and painting towers are described in Sections AG25.230 and AG25.300.

-2.03 The rules of the FCC and FAA require

-that temporary warning lights be placed on any tower which is required to have permanent air obstruction warning lights.
+The rules of the FCC and FAA require that 2.03 temporary warning lights be placed on any tower which is required to have permanent air obstruction warning lights.
 The number of sets (or levels) of temporary lights required will be the same as the number of levels of permanent lighting.
 Where two or three levels of permanent lights are required, only one temporary set of lights is required (at the top) until the level of the first permanent lights is exceeded.
 Temporary lights should then be installed at approximately the level of permanent lights, and in addition, a set of temporary lights is always required at the uppermost point of the structure.
 Even on towers requiring only one level of permanent lighting, a set of temporary lights is required at the top of the structure, and this applies even though only one section of the tower may have been erected by sunset.

 2.04 Temporary lights are to burn steadily from sunset to sunrise.
-Top lights are to consist of two 100- or 111-watt lamps (#100 A21/TS or #111 A21/TS) enclosed in aviation red obstruction light globes.
+Top lights are to consist of two 100- or 111-watt lamps (No. 100 A21/TS or No. 111 A21/TS) enclosed in aviation red obstruction light globes.
 Two similar lights are required at each level where permanent lights would be installed.
 (Permanent lights may be used in lieu of temporary lights.)
 All side lights are to be positioned so that at least one of the two lights at each level will be visible from any angle of approach.
+Many

-Many tower erectors are equipped with temporary warning lights for use during erection but it is advisable to notify the erector if temporary lighting will be required, and also whether it will be one-, two-, or three-level.
+American Telephone and Telegraph Company, 1967 Printed in U.S.A. tower erectors are equipped with temporary warning lights for use during erection but it is advisable to notify the erector if temporary lighting will be required, and whether it will be one-, two-, or three-level.

-2.05 Section AG25.260 provides information on foundations and anchors for B Self-Supporting Towers.
+2.05 Section AG25.350 provides information on foundations and anchors for E Self-Supporting Towers.
 Steel erection should not be started until the results of concrete compression tests are known to be satisfactory.
 (See Section AG25.130 for a discussion of concrete.)

-2.06 The grounding system of each pier should be completed and should be readily accessible.
-Installation of the grounding system is described in Section AG25.260.
+2.06 The tower grounding system should be completed and the ground connections at each pier should be readily accessible.
+Installation of the grounding system is described in Section AG25.350.

-2.07 All equipment to be installed on the tower should be available when required, and its mounting location on the tower should be specified to the contractor in order that hoisting equipment may be positioned to avoid conflict.
+2.07 All equipment to be installed on the tower should be available when required, and its mounting location on the tower should be specified to the contractor so that hoisting equipment may be positioned to avoid conflict.